|Bones Swiss Skate Bearings 608 16 Pack||

 Lowest Price Guarantee

-- Retainer and shield are removable to allow for better cleaning
+- Removable retainer and shield for cleaning

-- Polished Chromium steel balls and races
+- Poiished chrome steel balls and races

 Comments: These bearings are the real deal.
 I bought two pairs with my new skates and gave one set away as a gift.
 They are ridiculously quick and super responsive.
 I noticed with the top of the line hi lo's that came with the skates could not bite in without flexing on stops.
 I ended up destroying those in 3 weeks of having the skates because four outer hubs on the bearings warped.
 Well with these new bearings in I have played about 20+ games.
 I do take them out and clean them about every 10 games because we play on a outdoor covered sport court and a indoor sport court that volley ball girls trash.
 But these bearings continue to roll fast and smooth far past when I decided to clean them just to ensure the best roll and upkeep.